jk-kashe/gcp-database-demos/alloydb/cymbal-air/README.md

 # AlloyDB AI & Vector Search Demo

-This repository provides a demonstration of a GenAI Vector Search application powered by AlloyDB.
+This repository provides deployment scripts for demonstration of a GenAI Vector Search application powered by AlloyDB.
 It showcases AlloyDB's capabilities in AI-powered applications, particularly in the domain of retrieval augmented generation (RAG).

 ## Purpose